Bulk flowchart icon

 Bulk flowchart requires Visustin Pro Edition.

 Save your time with Bulk flowchart.
 Convert your entire project into flow charts while you take a rest.
 Bulk charting is ideal for processing a number of source files in a batch.
 Select the source files you wish to flowchart, then press a button.
 Visustin saves a chart for each individual file.
-Bulk flowchart works as if you repeatedly pressed File Open and Save.
-The charts it produces are similar to what you see in the main window of Visustin.
+Bulk flowchart works as if you repeatedly chose File Open and File Save.
+The charts you get are similar to what you see in the main window of Visustin.

 Steps to flowchart in bulk